Whoisthisfor/professionals-addiction

 How to Get Involved

-- An experiential approach - not just a theory, but something you must see for yourself
+- Experiential learning - not just theory, but something you directly witness and embody

-- A shift from illness-based treatment to a model of health and innate well-being
+- A shift from illness-based models to a focus on innate well-being and resilience

 Key Takeaways